cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 "...
 May you have that freedom."

-Isn't that such a sublime sentence to you?
+Isn't that such a sublime sentence to end this post?

 # External Resources